 7. Visit beforehand

 If you’re able to, visit the state that you’re moving to beforehand, especially if you're doing a cross country move.
-It will allow you to explore the area, experience the climate, find medical facilities, a local bank, and schools.
+It will allow you to explore the area, experience the climate, and find medical facilities, a local bank, and schools.
 Visiting can also help you find out more about prices in the area.

 8. Avoid holidays or peak moving seasons